-- State the purpose of a pump. - Define common pump terminology.
+- State the purpose of a pump.

+- ☐ State the two major pump classifications.

+- Define common pump terminology.

 Centrifugal Pumps

 This module introduces centrifugal pumps, which are the most widely used type of pump.
 The popularity of these pumps is due to the simplicity of construction, one rotating element, small space requirements, and ability to operate at high speeds when directly connected to turbines or motors.
 After a discussion of the components and operation of centrifugal pumps, the various pump laws are introduced.